sahil1sk/First-Nodejs-app/README.txt

  ---- WE USE EXPRESS GENERATOR FOR MAKING THIS FOLDER ----

 # First we need to instll the express generator
-Express Generator:- Quicky scaffolding tool to generate an express skeleton Installing Express generator npm install express-generator -g  // this is for installing globaly
+Express Generator:- Quicky scaffolding tool to generate an express skeleton (helps to generate quick skelton) Installing Express generator npm install express-generator -g  // this is for installing globaly